Ligament reconstruction

 ACL reconstructions have been performed for the last 30 years, and significant advances in surgical techniques have been made during this time.

-It is now usually done using keyhole surgery (rather than a large incision) and a variety of different graft material can be used.
-The most popular method of reconstructing an anterior cruciate ligament currently is the use of hamstring tendon, although alternatives include patella tendon, allograft tissue or artificial material (LARS ligament).
+It is now usually done using keyhole surgery (rather than a large incision), and various graft materials (from your tendons) can be used.
+The most popular method of reconstructing an anterior cruciate ligament is using a hamstring tendon.
+However, alternatives include the patella tendon, allograft tissue or artificial material (LARS ligament).

 Joe Weller – professional boxing against KSI – within a year after ACL reconstruction

-Mr. Rajaratnam strongly believes in rapid recovery programmes following ACL reconstructions, and has developed a number of these protocols in the hospitals in which he operates.
+Mr Rajaratnam strongly believes in rapid recovery programmes following ACL reconstructions.
+He has developed several of these programmes in the hospitals in which he operates.

-Following ACL reconstruction, and a full course of rehabilitation, most patients will return to full sporting activity with a strong, stable and pain-free knee
+Following ACL reconstruction and a full course of rehabilitation, most patients will return to sporting activity with a robust, stable and pain-free knee.

-A long period of physiotherapy and recovery is required after ACL reconstruction, and it normally takes 9 months before the patient can return to full contact sports.
+An extended period of physiotherapy and recovery is required after ACL reconstruction, and it usually takes 9 months before the patient can return to full-contact sports.

-A PCL injury may be treated with bracing and physiotherapy in a number of instances, but occasionally a grade 2 or grade 3 PCL injury may need a surgical reconstruction.
+A PCL injury may be treated with bracing and physiotherapy in many instances.
+Occasionally a grade 2 or grade 3 PCL injury may need surgical reconstruction.

-Mr. Rajaratnam does PCL reconstructions with the keyhole technique, and often uses the patient’s hamstring tendons or allograft material to reconstruct the PCL.
+Mr Rajaratnam does PCL reconstructions with the keyhole technique.
+He often uses the patient’s hamstring tendons or allograft material to reconstruct the PCL.